-Formal Due Process (Disciplinary Review Committee)- Long-Term Suspension (more than ten (10) school days) or Expulsion.
+Formal Due Process (Disciplinary Review Committee) - Long-Term Suspension (more than ten (10) school days) or Expulsion.
 When a student is facing possible long-term suspension (more than 10 school days) or expulsion, the Board shall ensure that the following minimal formal due process procedures are accorded the student within nine (9) days:

 - 1. The right to an administrative due process hearing before Disciplinary Review Committee - 2.
 The right to a written notice of Violation(s). - 3.
-The right to written notification of the hearing date, time, and place. - 4.
+The right to written notification of the hearing date, time, place and proposed discipline. - 4.
 The right to a private hearing since the good name of individuals will be discussed. - 5.
 The right to present evidence and submit rebuttal evidence. - 6.
 The right to be represented by an advocate of his/her choice, including any attorney or legal counsel.
 At the hearing the advocate or legal counsel may advise the student, but may not address the hearing.
 The Board also has the right to have their legal counsel present at the hearing. - 7.
+The right to waive the hearing and accept the discipline. - 7.
 The hearing officer shall not be required to observe the same rules of evidence observed by the courts.
 Evidence, including hearsay evidence, may be admitted. - 8.
 The principal/administrator/transportation supervisor shall make a recommendation to the Superintendent as to the type of suspension and length of time. - 9.
-The Superintendent shall issue a written explanation to the parent/guardian by mail and principal/administrator/transportation supervisor as to his/her decision to uphold and/or modify the recommendation from the principal/administrator/transportation supervisor.

-- 10. If, after receiving the Superintendent's decision in writing, students/parents/guardians choose to appeal the Superintendent's decision, they must notify the Superintendent in writing within five (5) calendar days of receiving the decision by hand or electronic delivery or regular mail. - 11.
+The Superintendent shall issue a written explanation within 5 school days to the parent/guardian by mail and principal/administrator/transportation supervisor as to his/her decision to uphold and/or modify the recommendation from the principal/administrator/transportation supervisor. - 10.
+If, after receiving the Superintendent's decision in writing, students/parents/guardians choose to appeal the Superintendent's decision, they must notify the Superintendent in writing within five (5) calendar days of receiving the decision by hand or electronic delivery or regular mail. - 11.
 If a parent(s)/guardian(s)/custodian(s) appeal the Superintendent's decision to a Board Hearing, the recommendation for disciplinary action by the Superintendent will continue pending the decision of the Board.
 Failure to report to Alternative School if recommended will result in unexcused absences.